fortehub/AlwaysOnExercise/III. Join MS SQL Database Server to Domain & Create a Windows Failover Cluster.md

 Perform this on the 3 server.

-2. Change the Preferred DNS addresses of the MS SQL Database Servers, match with the IPv4 Address of the Domain Controller (hjc-adprod).
+2. Change the Preferred DNS addresses of the MS SQL Server Replica servers, match with the IPv4 Address of the Domain Controller (hjc-adprod).

 ![image](https://user-images.githubusercontent.com/95063830/172056382-1406bdb8-7f1e-4d1a-bd51-596b61bb4257.png)